bear148/Bear-Shell/README.md

 ## Newest Changes
 This is just an area for what the most recent changes are, not updates or patches.
-In the most recent commit, I added vim support!!
-Now you can edit files using vim from the frame, I will soon add support to the main terminal.
-(The one accessable from the menu)
+In the most recent commit, I made less confusing version numbers.
+Previously, I was making the numbers have 4 digits, instead there should've only been 3.
+I figured this caused confusion, so I removed the 3rd number in the previous version numbers.

 <a name="old"></a>